acorn-io/runtime/docs/docs/20-quickstart.md

 60d803258f7aa2680e4910c526485488949835728a2bc3519c09f1b6b3be1bb3
 ```

-Now we have a built acorn image identified by the sha (60d803258f7a...) at the end of our build command.
-To run our acorn app we need to run it.
+Now we have a built an acorn image identified by the sha (60d803258f7a...) at the end of our build command.
+With this done, we can now run our acorn app.

 ```shell
 > acorn run 60d803258f7a